 \subsection{Searching Time Evaluation}

-For searching time evaluation, we do a speed racing experiment in the City Park environment for further test.
-We record the average time in seconds for algorithms to accumulate a certain accumulated Eff-weight $R$ in single-UAV and multi-UAV situations, the speed of UAV is set to $15m/s$, for each cell center in trajectory we set a hovering time for 2 seconds, the result is shown in \Cref{tab:speed}.
+Regarding the evaluation of the searching time, we perform a speed racing experiment in the City Park environment and record per algorithm the average time in seconds required to accumulate a certain accumulated Eff-weight $R$.
+Our trials consider both the single-UAV and multi-UAV cases.
+The UAV's speed is set to $15m/s$, while for each cell center within the trajectory, we set a hovering time of 2 seconds.
+The corresponding results are presented in \Cref{tab:speed}.

-\textbf{Comparison}: When we compare the last three columns with the third one in \Cref{tab:speed}, the result shows that Na-Greedy, Heu-Greedy and SVReC demand significantly less mission time for the same $R$ compared to Zig-Zag in both single-UAV and multi-UAV conditions.
-Nevertheless, single-UAV Na-Greedy cannot accumulates an Eff-weight more than 596 because of Weight Trap, Weight Sparse and Weight Redundancy as shown in the third and fourth columns of Na-Greedy.
-SVReC performs better than other algorithms in all situations, which proves that our definition of Eff-weight and SVReC's internal logic is reasonable.
-When we compare the columns under the label 1 and 6, it is also worth noting that in the MAEl-CPP problem, multi-UAV can accumulate the same Eff-weight in a much shorter time than single-UAV.
+\textbf{Comparison}: Comparing the last three columns with the third one in \Cref{tab:speed}, we conclude that Na-Greedy, Heu-Greedy, and SVReC require significantly less time than Zig-Zag for the same $R$, in both single-UAV and multi-UAV setups.
+Nevertheless, the single-UAV Na-Greedy cannot accumulate an Eff-weight more than 596 due to Weight Trap, Weight Sparse, and Weight Redundancy, as shown in the third and fourth columns of the Na-Greedy method.
+Under all conditions, SVReC performs better than the remaining algorithms, proving that the Eff-weight definition and SVReC's internal logic are reasonable.
+It is also worth noting that by comparing the columns under labels 1 and 6 for the MAEl-CPP problem, the multi-UAV case accumulates the same Eff-weight in a much shorter time than the single-UAV.